pouchdb/pouchdb/README.md

 Most of the Pouch API is exposed as `fun(arg, [options], [callback])` Where both the options and the callback are optional.
 Callbacks are in the node.js idiom of `function(err, data)` Where the first argument will be undefined unless there is an error, further arguments specify the result.

-## pouch.open(name, [options], [callback])
+## new Pouch('idb://dbname', [options], [callback])

-This method gets an existing database if one exists or creates a new one if one does not exist. if you specify `{http:true}` in the options then PouchDB will act as a client to a CouchDB server with a matching API (if your database name is a url then it behaves as a client by default)
+This method gets an existing database if one exists or creates a new one if one does not exist.
+The protocol field denotes which backend you want to use (currently only http and indexeddb are supported)

 <pre>
-pouch.open('test', function(err, db) {
+new Pouch('idb://test', function(err, db) {
   // Use db to call further functions
 })
 </pre>

-## pouch.deleteDatabase(name, [callback])

-Delete method with given name

 ## db